Merchant On-Boarding Policy

 Policy Statement

-Google India Digital Services Private Limited (“Google”) as a Payment Aggregator (“PA”) has set out its policy for onboarding merchants for payment aggregator services as required under Guidelines on Regulation of Payment Aggregators and Payment Gateways issued by the Reserve Bank of India (“RBI”) on March 17, 2020 (as amended and clarified) (“PA Guidelines”), to the extent applicable.
+Google India Digital Services Private Limited (“Google”) as a Payment Aggregator (“PA”) has set out its policy for onboarding merchants for payment aggregator services as required under the Master Direction on Regulation of Payment Aggregator (PA) issued by the Reserve Bank of India (“RBI”) on September 15, 2025 (“PA Guidelines”), to the extent applicable.

 Scope and Objectives